esphome/esphome-docs/components/display/ssd1306_spi.rst

 The ``ssd1306_spi`` display platform allows you to use SSD1306 (`datasheet <https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf>`__, `Adafruit <https://www.adafruit.com/product/326>`__)
 and SH1106 (`datasheet <https://www.elecrow.com/download/SH1106%20datasheet.pdf>`__, `electrodragon <https://www.electrodragon.com/product/1-3-12864-blue-oled-display-iicspi/>`__)
-displays with esphomelib.
+displays with ESPHome.
 Note that this component is for displays that are connected via the 4-Wire :ref:`SPI bus <spi>`.
 If your SSD1306 or SH1106 is connected via the :ref:`I²C Bus <i2c>`, see :doc:`ssd1306_i2c`.

 .. figure:: images/ssd1306-full.jpg